luckyvyapari/test1/README.md

 ##  Installation

-In order to install the Awzpact login system with role, please follow these steps:
+In order to install the login system , please follow these steps:

 1. Search for the folder SOURCE_CODE in the main script folder that you have downloaded.
 2. Now upload the SOURCE_CODE folder into your server using FTP or in Localhost(I have used XAMPP).